iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> The decisions of our past are the architects of our present.
+> Failure is acceptable.
+Not trying is a whole different ball park.
 >
-> — Dan Brown
+> — Michael Jordan

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->